Brett-Kennedy/FormulaFeatures/README.md

   # Drop all non-numeric columns.
 This is not necessary, but is done here for simplicity.
   x = x.select_dtypes(include=np.number)

   # Divide the data into train and test splits.
-For a more reliable measure of accuracy, cross validation may also
+For a more reliable measure of accuracy, cross validation may
   # be used.
 This is done here for simplicity.
   x_train, x_test, y_train, y_test = train_test_split(x, y, test_size=0.33, random_state=42)